 Speaking of fitting, it’s worth noting that the Yakima ForkLift requires no tools for installation, just some previous experience with Legos.
-Seriously, though, the rack installs in minutes, and locks using a skewer with an integrated adjustment knob for single-handed quick release.
-Sadly, the lock cores sell separately.
+Seriously, though, the rack installs in minutes and locks using a skewer with an integrated adjustment knob for quick single-handed release.
+Sadly, the lock cores are sold separately.

-Still, the rack is more than affordable, and even comes with a lock that’s supposed to protect your bike from theft.
-It’s not a hundred per cent safe, but it will deter any but the most tenacious thieves (then again, they’re more likely to steal the car rather than just the bike, so the lock does its work).
+Still, the rack is more than affordable and even comes with a lock that’s supposed to protect your bike from theft.
+It’s not a hundred percent safe, but it will deter any but the most tenacious thieves (then again, they’re more likely to steal the car rather than just the bike, so the lock does its work).

 Granted, the rack can’t really measure up to products that cost 4 to 5 times as much, but you do get a decent bang for the buck.
 If nothing else, it does a great job holding kids’ bikes, though not so great with road bikes, especially if you’re tall and have a matching bike.